 Q. What happens in a meeting?

-A. The mediator talks to you about confidentiality, explaining that what you tell her is private unless you want her to tell your parents.
-The only reason that this privacy would be broken is if you tell her about something that is harmful to you or another family member and then the safeguarding process would be followed.
+A. The mediator talks to you about confidentiality, explaining that what you tell her is private unless you want the mediator to tell your parents.
+The only reason that this privacy would be broken is if you say something that is harmful to you or another family member and then the safeguarding process would be followed.
 You can talk to the mediator about anything you want.
 It is your time.
 You might discuss the arrangements your parents have made for keeping you in touch with both of them, or where and with whom you will be living, about seeing friends when staying with the parent you don’t live with, about keeping in touch with all your grandparents.
 At the end of the meeting only those things you want your parents to hear will be taken into the feedback meeting.

 Q. How long is a meeting?